boltsparts/BOLTS_archive/doc/general/utility-script.md

     ./bolts.py export html

+### Running automatic checks

+BOLTS can run some automatic checks and detect a few common errors, problems and inconsistencies.

+To do so, execute

+    ./bolts.py check

+A report is displayed with all the problems found and a short explanation.

 ### Testing CAD applications

-Manual inspection is good, but some errors can only be found when working in the CAD application.
+Manual inspection and automatic checks are good, but some errors can only be found when working in the CAD application.
 The utility script allows to fire up instances of OpenSCAD or FreeCAD with all necessary paths setup such that one can test freshly exported distributions.

 This is done with the `test` subcommand.
 To test for FreeCAD type